abilandz/PH8124/Final_Project/FinalProject.md

 tar xf HIJING_LBF_test.tar.gz
 ```

-This dataset corresponds to the HIJING prediction for the collisions of heavy ions (Pb-Pb) at a collision energy of 2.76 TeV (this was the collision energy of Run 1 operations, 2009-2013, at Large Hadron Collider).
+This dataset corresponds to the HIJING model prediction for the collisions of heavy ions (Pb-Pb) at a collision energy of 2.76 TeV (this was the collision energy of Run 1 operations, 2009-2013, at Large Hadron Collider).

 Inside the directory ```HIJING_LBF_test``` there are 10 subdirectories named ```0, 1, ..., 9```, and in each subdirectory 5 files.
 Each subdirectory corresponds to the working directory of a separate process that was running an independent HIJING simulation.
 Besides the various config or log files in each subdirectory, the most important file is ASCII file ```HIJING_LBF_test_small.out```, in which the final output of HIJING is stored.
 Each file ```HIJING_LBF_test_small.out``` contains the detailed output for 10 heavy-ion collisions.
 Therefore, the total dataset for the analysis in the final project amounts to 10x10 = 100 heavy-ion collisions.

 The file ```HIJING_LBF_test_small.out``` has the following example structure and content:
 ```bash
 ... some irrelevant header information ...

  BEGINNINGOFEVENT
            1       52443   780888.375             753         175         171   703661455
            1           221             0            11    0.147132292       -0.159234047        -4.90655518         4.94190931